toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 </p>

 <p style="line-height: 150%;">
-This was the 1990’s, when the statistical surveys were all completed on paper, [Lotus 123](https://en.wikipedia.org/wiki/Lotus_1-2-3) was the analytics / spreadsheet package of choice and everything was archived on [3.5 inch floppy disks](https://en.wikipedia.org/wiki/Floppy_disk).
+This was the 1990’s, when the statistical surveys were all completed on paper, <a href="https://en.wikipedia.org/wiki/Lotus_1-2-3">Lotus 123</a> was the analytics / spreadsheet package of choice and everything was archived on <a href="https://en.wikipedia.org/wiki/Floppy_disk">3.5 inch floppy disks</a>.
 </p>

 <p style="line-height: 150%;">